adform/adform-android-sdk/README.md

 ## 2.4.0

-* Added smart ad size feature
+* Smart ad size feature - now ad views can dynamically adapt to multiple screen sizes when used with smart ad size.
+For more details [check here](https://github.com/adform/adform-android-sdk/wiki/Advanced-integration-of-Inline-Ad#smart-ad-size).
-* Ad tag support
+* Ad tag support - now ad views can load html or url ad tags provided by developer.
+For more details [check here](https://github.com/adform/adform-android-sdk/wiki/Ad-Tags).
-* MRAID viewable percentage support
+* MRAID viewable percentage support - now MRAID banners may listen for viewablePercentageChange event or use getViewablePercentage() method to know how much of the creative is viewable.
-* Minnor fixes
+* Minnor bug fixes

 ## 2.3.2